samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+#### v1.5
+- Waterfall fork updated to 1.17
+- Paper fork updated to 1.17
 #### v1.4
 - Vanilla jar updated to 1.17
 - Fixed problem with Vanilla jars